You Need A Budget (YNAB) (51-200 Employees, 37% 2 Yr Employee Growth Rate)

 Up Your Game

 We’re serious about helping you improve your craft.
 We budget for it (hey-o!).
-Think conferences, online courses, and subscriptions, dedicated time away from work to learn something new… it’s really up to you and your manager.
-But we love to see our people growing.
+Think conferences, Lynda/Skillshare subscriptions, books, and dedicated time away from work to learn something new.
+We love to see our people grow.

-Our team is spread across the globe, including Switzerland, Argentina, Scotland, Canada, Iceland, and all over the United States.
-We currently set up team members who live in the U.S. or U.K. as employees, and those who live in other countries as independent contractors.
-You’re an equal part of the team no matter where you live!
+Our team is spread across the globe, including Switzerland, Mexico, Canada, Brazil, the United Kingdom, and all over the United States.
+We set up team members in the US and UK as employees, and those in other countries as independent contractors.

-For full-time W2 employees in the U.S., we offer fantastic health, dental, and vision insurance, where we cover 100% of the premium for you and your family.
+We offer excellent health, dental, and vision insurance for our US employees, where we cover 100% of the premium for you and your family.
 No need to check your vision, you read that right—100%.
-Although if you did need to check your vision, NBD, we’ve got you covered!
+Although if you did need to check your vision, we’ve got you covered!

-For full- and part-time W2 employees in the U.S., we also have a Traditional and Roth 401(k) option.
-YNAB matches your contributions up to six percent, and matches vest immediately.
+We also have a Traditional and Roth 401k option.
+YNAB matches your contributions, up to six percent of your paycheck.
+Matches vest immediately.
 (Are you a personal finance junkie like our founder Jesse?
 He set up YNAB’s 401k to have the lowest fee structure possible, where all plan costs are paid by YNAB, not your retirement nest egg.
-The investment funds available are fantastic, passively-managed, ultra low-cost index funds.
-You’re not a PF junkie?
+The investment funds available are fantastic, passively-managed, ultra-low-cost index funds.
+Not a PF junkie?
 Trust us, it’s awesome.)
-For U.K. employees, we also contribute six percent to your pension.
+For UK employees, we also contribute six percent to your pension.

-The starting salary range for this position is $105,000 – $121,000 annually.
+The starting salary range for this position is $142,000-$170,000 USD annually, depending on experience.
 We consider raises every year, and have a bi-annual profit-share bonus.
 YNAB wins, you win—that kind of thing.

 - Once you start, we DEMAND (in a friendly, ALL CAPS IS YELLING way) that you fill out your “Bucket List” spreadsheet with 50 items.
 (That’s harder than it sounds!)